stormalize/gift-of-arcana/README.md

 - **Offensive: Sword** - Damage ramping up in the heat of combat.
 Fury in the pommel, Might in the blade
 - **Utility: Book** - Spellbook, or maybe tactician's battle handbook.
 Quickness, Alacrity, Swiftness, Regeneration, Vigor
-- **Defensive: Shield** - Aegis, Protection, Resolution, Resistance, Stability
+- **Defensive: Shield** - Deflect and mitigate incoming damage.
+Aegis, Protection, Resolution, Resistance, Stability

 Key boons are given a bit more prominence for crucial moments during encounters.